Brian-Pho/Textbook-Notes/content/posts/textbooks/fundamentals-of-computational-neuroscience/index.md

   - We have a representations of the body/head direction.
   - We have a mechanism to update this information without visual cues.
 - Spatial information of the head and body is also stored in the hippocampus.
-- Path integration: the processing of changes from the old position to the new position.
+- *Path integration*: the processing of changes from the old position to the new position.
 - Path integration is also the calculation of a new state representation from an initial state plus signals that represent the changes of the state.
-- Idiothetic cues: self-generated cues.
+- *Idiothetic cues*: self-generated cues.
 - E.g. Inputs from the vestibular system.
 ![Figure 7.19](figure7-19.png)
 - The key idea behind the model is that the rotation nodes can modulate the strength of the collateral connections between DNF nodes.